 Typically, the goal behind surgery is to improve a patient’s quality of life or to put a patient in a more optimal position to heal from illness or disease.
 Unfortunately, surgical errors do occur.
 The consequences of these errors are that some patients end up in worse condition health-wise than they were prior to surgery.
 Many people have suffered serious injuries or died on the operating table due to surgical errors.

 Any time a medical procedure is performed, there are risks for injury.
 Nevertheless, there are times when a medical professional deviates from the appropriate medical standard of care and a patient is harmed as a result.
 In these types of cases, the medical professional should be held liable for his or her negligence or failure to act.
-If you or a loved one have suffered injuries due to surgical error, call the Law Offices of Prosper Shaked today to discuss what your legal options are going forward.
+If you or a loved one have suffered injuries due to surgical error, call Prosper Shaked Accident Injury Attorneys PA today to discuss what your legal options are going forward.

 Common Surgical Errors That Cause Injuries